Mark Sisco, M.D.

 What Is Fat Transfer Breast Augmentation?

+One of the most common questions asked by women considering breast enhancement surgery is if there are natural alternatives to breast implants.
 Fat transfer breast augmentation is a procedure in which a surgeon harvests fat from elsewhere in the body via liposuction, processes it, and injects it into or around the breasts.

 While implants have long been the go-to for breast augmentation, this technique has gained buzz in recent years because it involves: